-In October 2013, there was no evidence of unusual erosion, trespass, litter, or other site problems or issues that would require attention.
+In November 2014, there was no evidence of unusual erosion, trespass, litter, or other site problems or issues that would require attention.

 4.4.1 Invasive Plants.
 UC Berkeley has conducted invasive plant control in 2010, 2011, and again in 2012, resulting in a substantial reduction of several invasive species that were identified as problematic in the Year 2 (2009) report, including French broom, fennel, sweet clover, cattails, and Himalayan blackberry.
-Some of these species were still detected as present in 2013 (French broom, fennel, Himalayan blackberry), but in very small numbers.
-These species should be continued to be monitored in future years to prevent re-infestation if the site.
+The site had been mowed prior to the 2014 survey, resulting in some additional invasive plant suppression.
+Some of these species were still detected as present in 2014 (French broom, fennel, Himalayan blackberry), but in very small numbers.

-Several invasive plant species still remain at the site, including the following that were recorded as present in 2013:
+Several invasive plant species still remain at the site, including the following that were recorded as present in 2014:

 - Acacia (Acacia melanoxylon);

 - Blue gum eucalyptus (Eucalyptus globulus);

-- Burr clover (Medicago polymorpha;

-- Canary reed grass (Phalaris sp.);

 - Cattails (Typha spp.);

 - Duckweed (Lemna sp.);

 - English plantain (Plantago lanceolata);

 - Fennel (Foeniculum vulgare);

-- Fireweed (Epilobium sp.);

 - French broom (Genista monspessulana);

 - Himalayan blackberry (Rubus discolor= Rubus armeniacus);

-- Pampas grass (Cortaderia sp.);

-- Prickly ox tongue (Picris echioides);
+- Prickly ox tongue (Picris echioides); and

-- Sweet clover (Melilotus indicus);

-- Umbrella sedge (Cyperus sp.); and
+- Umbrella sedge (Cyperus sp.).

-- White clover (Trifolium sp.).